ashpursglove/THF_Planner/README.md

 Milestones in columns 1–2

-Dynamic Motion tasks in cols 4–6
+First contractor tasks in cols 4–6

-MediaPro tasks in cols 8–10
+Second contractor tasks in cols 8–10

-Ocubo tasks in cols 12–14
+Third contractor tasks in cols 12–14
+.
+.
+.

 ## Sheet 2 should contain: